tswow/tswow-wiki-0.13/Introduction/6_CustomTalents.md

 NECROMANCY.Name.enGB.set(`Necromancy`);
 ```

-If we rebuild our scripts with the `bdf` command and level up a necromancer to level 10 (`.levelup 9`), we can see that we have an empty talent tree called "Necromancy".
+If we rebuild our scripts with the `build data` command and level up a necromancer to level 10 (`.levelup 9`), we can see that we have an empty talent tree called "Necromancy".

 ![](necromancy-talents.png)